Kushal Singh of Auwa

-Kushal Singh Champawat Rathore also known as Khushal Singh Champawat (died 1864) was the Thakur of a prominent Thikana of Auwa in Jodhpur State.
-During Indian rebellion of 1857, he defeated the British Army in the Battle of Bithoda and chelawas.
+Kushal Singh Rathore, also known as Kushal Singh Champawat, (died 1864) was the Thakur of a prominent Thikana of Auwa in Jodhpur State.
+During the Indian rebellion of 1857, he defeated the British army in the Battle of Bithoda and Chelawas.

 Role in Indian Rebellion of 1857

-Kushal Singh, who was in open rebellion, invited the rebel soldiers of Jodhpur legion to Auwa who were marching from Mount Abu to Delhi.
+Kushal Singh, who was in open rebellion, invited the rebel soldiers of Jodhpur region to Auwa who were marching from Mount Abu to Delhi.
 The Thakurs of Asop, Bajawas, Gular and Alaniawas also joined Thakur Kushal Singh at Auwa to put combined effort.
 The Agent of Governor General of Rajputana General Lawrence when hearing of the news of the rebellion asked Maharaja of Jodhpur to collect an army and march towards Auwa.
 The Jodhpur state army half-heartedly marched, furious General Lawrence sent Lt.
 Heathcote to encourage the men to attack Auwa.

 Battle of Bithoda

-Kushal Singh at the head of the rebel army marched to meet the state army near Bithoda, where a battle ensued and the state army fled along with Lt.
+Kushaal Singh at the head of the rebel army marched to meet the state army near Bithoda, where a battle ensued and the state army fled along with Lt.
 Heathcote.
 The Auwa army became victorious.